 Similarly, in the overwhelming majority of serious bodily injury cases, you can count on a positive response to the query, “Is DUI a felony?”
 Plus, in non-DUI felony cases involving death or serious injury, reckless driving can be just as harshly punished, at least in GA.
 A DUI accident arrest is a very serious offense.

 The biggest difference between DUI penalties for a felony and misdemeanor DUI is:

-For ANY DUI accident it is very important to speak with an attorney right away.
-DON’T WAIT if you (or a loved one) needs guidance on a DUI Georgia case that may be a DUI felony or misdemeanor.
-This is true for a first offense DUI accident or a third DUI.
+For ANY DUI accident, it is very important to speak with an attorney right away.
+DON’T WAIT if you (or a loved one) need guidance on a DUI Georgia case that may be a DUI felony or misdemeanor.
+This is true for lawyers for DUI accidents or a third DUI.

 If you have been convicted of DUI on three prior occasions in the past, and have a new car accident DUI, call Bubba Head at 404-567-5515 or 1-888-384-4323.
 Since July 1, 2008, any four DUI convictions within a 10-year span (measured by dates of arrest) is a felony DUI in Georgia.
 GA DDS is going to suspend or revoke your driver’s license if the case ends up as a conviction.

 Mr. Head and his two law partners, Cory Yager and Larry Kohn, are DUI specialists and Georgia Super Lawyers.
 All three have authored books on drunk driving, or written a chapter in a drunk driving book.
 Why not trust them for your DUI accident case?
 We offer DUI attorney fee payment plans that most people can afford over time.